proxymoroniic/urlshorty/README.md

 # URL Shortener Service

-> API to create short urls using Node, Express and MongoDB
+> API to create short urls using Node, Express,MongoDB and using Redis as cache

 ## Quick Start